 UPDATE February 2018: Based partially on the popularity and positive response from this experiment, I've collaborated with the amazing team at Rampant Design Tools on a new film grain collection called Rampant Film Grain & Noise Overlays.
 If you are are looking for a large library of high quality film grain and sensor noise patterns, I highly recommend you check it out.

 Please enjoy these grain clips and share them with others.
-You are free to use these on commercial projects, but please provide a credit to Cinetic Studios.
+You are free to use them on commercial projects, but please provide a credit to Jason Bowdach, C.S.I.
 Please do not sell them or attempt to pass them off as your own work (aka steal).

 Tips for Use: In your chosen NLE or compositor, layer the film grain on top of your footage.
-Change the composite / blend mode to overlay or soft light.
+Change the blend mode to overlay or soft light.
 The film grain is fairly subtle (especially 35mm), so you can stack, rotate, flip and otherwise manipulate them for a more intense and varied effect.
-You can also adjust contrast or sharpening of the grain to intensify \ reduce the effect.
+You can also adjust opacity, contrast or sharpening of the grain to intensify \ reduce the effect.
 In testing, 8mm doesn't stack as well due to the large size of the grain.
-For a more realistic feel, apply the grain to log footage prior to the normalization to Rec709 \ Video.
-Enjoy!
+For a more realistic feel, apply the grain to log footage prior to the normalization to Rec709.